fbpx

 Complete Guide To EV Home Charging In Singapore

 Electric cars may still be new in Singapore, but uptake is fast-growing.
-We spoke to Paul Welsford, Vice-President of the Electric Vehicles Association of Singapore.
-He noted that in the second half of 2021 alone, the number of Electric Vehicles (EVs) have more than doubled.
-Charging infrastructure is rapidly increasing to encourage this shift.
+In the second half of 2021 alone, the number of Electric Vehicles (EVs) have more than doubled, and charging infrastructure is rapidly increasing to encourage this shift.
+We spoke to Paul Welsford, Vice-President of the Electric Vehicles Association of Singapore, to find out more about EV charging in Singapore.

 Table Of Contents